Security Services Customer Master Services Agreement

 3.1 Term of MSA.
-The term of this MSA shall commence on the Effective Date and shall continue until the completion or expiration of the Services set forth on the Service Order/ SOW or until this MSA is terminated pursuant to the provisions hereof.
+The term of this MSA shall commence on the Effective Date and shall continue until the completion or expiration of the Services set forth on the Service Order/ SOW or until this MSA is terminated pursuant to the provisions hereof. ("Term").

 4.1 Termination for Breach.
 Either party may terminate this MSA or the Service Order and/or SOW in the event that the other party materially defaults in performing any obligation under this MSA (including any Service Order/SOW) and such default continues un-remedied for a period of thirty (30) days following written notice of default.
-If this MSA or the Service Order and/or SOW is terminated by Customer prior to the Service term expiration date for any reason other than SecureWorks’ breach, Customer agrees to pay to SecureWorks: (i) for the Consulting Services, all unpaid Consulting Service fees as set forth on the Service Order and/or SOW for the Consulting Services performed through the effective termination date; or (ii) for MSS Services, all unpaid MSS Service fees as set forth on the Service Order for the MSS Services performed through the effective termination date plus liquidated damages equal to the MSS Service fees that will become due during the remaining term of the Service Order(s).
+If this MSA or the Service Order and/or SOW is terminated by Customer prior to the Service term expiration date for any reason other than SecureWorks’ breach, Customer agrees to pay to SecureWorks: (i) for the Consulting Services, all unpaid Consulting Service fees as set forth on the Service Order and/or SOW for the Consulting Services performed through the effective termination date; and (ii) for MSS Services, all unpaid MSS Service fees as set forth on the Service Order for the MSS Services performed through the effective termination date plus a termination fee equal to the MSS Service fees that will become due during the remaining term of the Service Order(s).
 If Customer terminates this MSA or the Service Order and/or SOW as a result of SecureWorks’ breach, then to the extent that Customer has prepaid any Service fees, SecureWorks shall refund to Customer any prepaid Service fees on a pro-rata basis to the extent such Service fees are attributable to the period after such termination date.